mageni/.github/profile/README.md

 ## Fair Use
 Mageni publishes this open-source software as fair use of copyrighted work for purposes of education, teaching and research (See 17 U.S.C. § 107). *Mageni does not sells the open-source software.
 This software is, and always will be, free and open source.*

+“fair use is not just excused by the law, it is wholly authorized by the law.”
+Lenz v.
+Universal Music Corp., 815 F.3d 1145, 1151 (9th Cir.
+2016).
+Thus, even if someone is using a copyrighted work, if it is being used as authorized by 17 U.S.C. § 107, the use is not infringing.

 ### DMCA

 If you believe that, according to the DMCA, we are missing something, drop us an email to dmca@mageni.net